Phdery/BlackJack-Brawl/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**

 In BlackJack Brawl, the player plays a modified version of blackjack with augmented rules against a computer enemy.
+In regular blackjack, the player(s) and the dealer take turns drawing a random card from your deck (aka "hitting") and adding its value to their total.
+The players stop when they feel they don't need to draw more cards (aka "standing").
+Whoever gets closest to a total of 21 without going over is the winner.
+If you go over 21, you "bust" and automatically lose.

 There are four "classes" of deck in BlackJack Brawl (2 defense and 2 offense): Club, Spades, Heart, and Diamond.
 - Club: deals 1.5x damage to the opponent when you win